-Catesby added: “Like other regional markets, it’s still too soon to tell the exact impact Covid-19 will have on Egyptian real estate sector.
+Catesby added: “Like other regional markets, it’s still too soon to tell the exact impact Covid-19 will have on the Egyptian real estate sector.
 However, we know that few areas of the sector may be impacted more than the others.
 Any disruption to the real estate market is likely to be a near term delay or a knee-jerk reaction rather than a fundamental downturn over the long term.”

 Few of the recent Central Bank announcements such as a decrease in interest rates is likely to positively impact the sector as follows:

-Decrease in lending rate and accordingly financing cost will
+The decrease in lending rate and accordingly financing cost will

 - Encourage investors to shift to the real estate sector due to the likely increase in real estate valuation

 - The decline in the stock exchange coupled with the decrease in interest rate will make the real estate sector a more attractive investment option

 Catesby concluded: “The direct impact of COVID-19 on the real estate market is likely to be short term, given all the precautionary measures and the structural approach the Egyptian government is taking in facing the current international problem.

 Needless to point out that there will be inevitable impacts on economic growth, tourism, high-street retail spends, and so forth but there are longer-term outtakes such as accelerating trends within flexible working, online retail and improving the supply chain.”